Melancholy-Dev/Lumina-Nebulae/README.md

 The game can be downloaded in two ways:

-1. **Official method** — Download the game from Github on the releases section or Itch.io (When it becomes available)
+1. **Official method** — Download the game from GitHub on the releases section or Itch.io (When it becomes available)

 2. **Source method** — Download the project source code from this repository and export the game with Godot 4.5 (or play it straight from the engine).